zulip/zulip/docs/testing/manual-testing.md

 There are some things you can try that don't come up in autocomplete:

-- -stream:Verona (exclude Verona)
+- -channel:Verona (exclude Verona)
-- stream:Verona stream:devel (should return no results)
+- channel:Verona channel:devel (should return no results)

 Miscellaneous: